-The success, management and growth of WMR is driven by a team of dedicated employees with strong skills across relevant business areas.
+The success, management and growth of WMR is driven by a team of dedicated employees.

 Chief Executive Officer

-Kelley is the Research Manager at Wesley Medical Research, responsible for driving investigator-led research initiatives to maximise both the opportunity for, and capacity of clinicians to undertake research.
-Kelley manages all scientific research at the organisation, including management of the organisation’s Research Committees, budgetary and reporting oversight of all research projects and staff, and research engagement with clinicians, nurses and allied health staff.
+Kelley is the research manager for Neuroscience and Cardiology.
+She drives investigator-led research initiatives in her themes to maximise both the opportunity for, and capacity of clinicians to undertake research.
+Kelley manages most aspects of research at the organisation, including management of the theme-based Research Committees, budgetary and reporting oversight of research projects and staff, and research engagement with clinicians, nurses and allied health staff.

-Kelley brings to her position of Research Manager 19 years of experience in medical research.
+Kelley brings 19 years of experience in medical research to her position.
 Previous roles have provided Kelley with the opportunity to work in basic research (stroke and schizophrenia) within hospital and academic environments as well as the pharmaceutical industry.
 Kelley’s prior positions include Research Manager at St Andrew’s Medical Institute (Brisbane), Senior Research Biologist at Merck & Co.
 (Philadelphia) and post-doctoral appointments at Duke University/Department of Veteran Affairs (North Carolina, USA) and the Perinatal Research Center in Brisbane.

 Kelley has substantial experience in the management of clinical trials, clinical audit programs and research projects and has written successful NHMRC, US Veterans Affairs and AusHSI grant applications.